markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 ## Section 5: Cours Setup and Key Tools

+- Git refresher
+- System path and pythonpath refresher
+- Virtual environments
+- How to use the course resources

 Section 5 is designed to get you up to speed with the key tools that we will use throughout the course.
 There are a few videos on installing configuring and how to use it.